Live Creative Writing Workshop in Dublin, Ireland

 What you will take away:

-• (Re)-Connection to your writing and fresh inspiration to write deeply meaningful stories
+(Re) Connection to your writing and fresh inspiration to write deep and meaningful stories

 Much of the magic of a workshop like this is created by the combination of people who show up and the inspiration of the hosts in the moment.
-Please remain open minded and open hearted about the flow of activity and content.
-We have the powerful, whole-hearted intention to create a welcoming, insightful, and transformative experience for each participant.
+Please remain open-minded and open-hearted about the flow of activity and content.
+We have the powerful, whole-hearted intention to create a welcoming, creative, insightful, and transformative experience for each participant.

 April & Sabrina